RishiChouksey53/rc/README.md

-# rc
+# rc-demo
-this is my first repo.
+This is my first repo.
+Author - Rishi Chouksey